-Doing that require a good knownledge of the iterator design.
+Doing that require a good knowledge of the iterator design.
 Any help on that point is welcome.

-Also, more attributes will be implemented, like the perimeter estimation, the usual image moments, etc. It may be useful to implement the most commonly used opening, keep N objects and relabel transforms in a more efficient way, by using an AttributeLabelObject instead of a ShapeLabelObject or a StatisticsLabelObject.
+It may be useful to implement the most commonly used opening, keep N objects and relabel transforms in a more efficient way, by using an AttributeLabelObject instead of a ShapeLabelObject or a StatisticsLabelObject.